NCCA/PCCSlides/Lecture16/slides.md

 - Platforms like GitHub or GitLab facilitate collaboration.
 - Collaboration Tips:
   - Commit often with clear messages.
-  - egularly pull the latest changes to avoid conflicts.
+  - regularly pull the latest changes to avoid conflicts.

 ---